fakenzer/fcj-workshop/content/Lambda-configuration/Set-up-sns/_index.md

    System is working correctly.
    ```
 4. Click **Publish message**
-5. Check email to confirm notification was received
+5. Check your email to confirm you received the notification
    ![Test message](/images/3.Lambda/014-testmessage.png)

 ## Important Notes

 - **Email delivery**: Check spam folder if you don't receive emails
 - **Subscription status**: Ensure status is "Confirmed" before using
-- **Topic ARN**: Save Topic ARN for use with other services
+- **Topic ARN**: Save the Topic ARN for use with other services
-- **Cost optimization**: Standard topics have costs based on number of messages sent
+- **Cost optimization**: Standard topics have costs based on the number of messages sent
 - **Security**: Only share Topic ARN with necessary services